x-Code-x/sdmx-prototype-json/draft-sdmx-json/docs/tutorials/sdmx-rest-api-tutorial.md

 ## Introduction

-This tutorial describes how to get access to the statistical data and metadata in a SDMX 2.1 compliant Web Service via the [SDMX 2.1 RESTful API][1].
+This tutorial describes how to get access to a SDMX 2.1 compliant Web Service via the [SDMX 2.1 RESTful API][1].

 All the examples use [curl][2] command line tool.
 See the curl web site for more details.